-AboutI teach art history and American studies to undergrad non-majors at St. Francis College in Brooklyn, NY, where I am helping to launch an Interdisciplinary Studies department and major.
+AboutI teach art history and American studies to undergrad non-majors at St. Francis College in Brooklyn, NY, where I chair the Interdisciplinary Studies department and am creating a new Interdisciplinary Studies major.
 Courses I teach include American Art, Art of Social Change, Commemorative Practices, Public Art, and Art in NYC.

-I have published on the domestic display of FDR portraits in photographs by Gordon Parks and Jack Delano (Winterthur Portfolio) and on World War I memorial sculpture in the United States in a book, Sculpting Doughboys (published 2013 by Ashgate and available as an e-book from Routledge) and in the journals American Art, Woman’s Art Journal, and Public Art Dialogue.
+I have published on the domestic display of FDR portraits in photographs by Gordon Parks and Jack Delano (Winterthur Portfolio) and on World War I memorial sculpture in the United States in a book, Sculpting Doughboys: Memory, Gender, and Taste in America’s World War I Memorials (published 2013 by Ashgate and available as an e-book from Routledge) and in the journals American Art, Woman’s Art Journal, and Public Art Dialogue.

 My research and teaching interests include public art, art of social change, and the display of presidential portraits.

 EducationWilliams College (BA); Stony Brook University (PhD)

 Work Shared in CORE

 “(In)famous: Contemporary Lessons from History’s Heroes,” invited contribution to The Routledge Companion to Art in the Public Realm

 , edited by Cameron Cartiere and Leon Tan (Abingdon, Oxfordshire: Routledge, October 2020): 164-174. [about teaching the two Henry Ward Beecher sculptures in downtown Brooklyn]